iarcones/BurgerSequel/Readme.md

 ## Overview

-In this project, I am using MySQL, Node, Express, Handlebars and a homemade ORM.
-It is deployed to Heroku.
+In this project, I am using MySQL, Node, Express, Handlebars, Sequelize.
+Deployed in Heroku.

 Try the app here: https://burgersequel2018.herokuapp.com/